The short answer

 Campion et al. (2013) examined aquatic exercise outcomes across diverse populations and found that moderate-intensity swimming produces cardiovascular adaptations comparable to or better than running, despite lower impact stress.
 The resistance of water provides excellent training stimulus with minimal joint loading.

 Swimming is zero-impact, which is its strength.
 But zero impact also means zero bone-loading stimulus.
 Your skeleton doesn't experience the weight-bearing force that triggers bone density adaptation.
 Over decades, this matters.
 Rucking, by contrast, loads your skeletal system directly.
-Research shows weight-bearing exercise is the most effective stimulus for bone mineral density in both younger and older adults.
+Studies consistently demonstrate that weight-bearing exercise is the most effective stimulus for bone mineral density in both younger and older adults.

-A pool costs money to access regularly.
-A ruck costs $60 to $200 and works anywhere - your neighborhood, a trail, a parking lot.
+A pool membership runs $300 to $800 a year.
+A rucksack and some weight is $60 to $200 once — the 5.11 Tactical RUSH 24 lands in the sweet spot — and works anywhere: your neighborhood, a trail, a parking lot.
 If cost and access are barriers, rucking eliminates them entirely.
-Most people can ruck indefinitely.
 Pool access is not guaranteed across all geographies, seasons, or life circumstances.

 Rucking builds strength that transfers to real life.
 Carrying a load on your back under controlled conditions trains stabilizer muscles, lower body power, and postural endurance.
 These adaptations carry over to hiking, moving furniture, travel, and everyday resilience.
 Swimming builds fitness and upper body strength, but the movement pattern is specific to aquatic environments.